Lymph node removal (lymphadenectomy)

 Complications are when problems occur during or after the operation.
 Complications of having your lymph nodes removed can include the following.

-- Injury to nerves near the site of your operation.
-This may make your skin feel numb or cause problems with movement, such as stiffness.
+• Injury to nerves near the site of your operation.
+This may make your skin feel numb or cause tingling or a shooting pain.
+This should get better without any treatment but it may take weeks or months.

-- Persistent pain.
-This may be due to damage to the tissues, a nerve or scar tissue forming.
+• Persistent pain.
+This may be due to damage to the tissues, a nerve, or scar tissue forming.
 Pain can sometimes continue to be a problem for months or even years after your surgery.
-Your doctor or nurse can advise on exercises to help manage pain, or prescribe painkillers if necessary.
+Your doctor or nurse can give you advice on exercises to help manage pain, or prescribe painkillers if necessary.

 Sepsis (adults)